 In server-based fencing configuration, you can use the vxfenswap utility to perform the following tasks:

-- Perform a planned replacement of customized coordination points (CP servers or SCSI-3 disks).
-See "Replacing coordination points for server-based fencing in an online cluster" on page 311. - Refresh the I/O fencing keys that are registered on the coordination points.
+Perform a planned replacement of customized coordination points (CP servers or SCSI-3 disks).

-See "Refreshing registration keys on the coordination points for server-based fencing" on page 313.
+See "Replacing coordination points for server-based fencing in an online cluster" on page 313.